Design Council: The Design Centre

 Sir Gordon Russell, who was heavily involved in the 1951 Festival of Britain, examined ways to reform the education and training of new industrial designers.
 The Design Centre, in London's Haymarket, was officially opened on 26 April 1956.

 The Council under Russell combined exhibitions with product endorsements, direct services to industry, commercial publishing and retail.

 After the Design Council's restructuring in 1994, the Design Centre was closed to the public.
 The Design Council continued to operate from the Design Centre until 1998.

 The Design journal

-Between 1949 and 1999, the Design Council published Design, a “well-regarded magazine of its own” The journal ceased publication after the summer issue of 1999.
+Between 1949 and 1999, the Design Council published Design, a "well-regarded magazine of its own" The journal ceased publication after the summer issue of 1999.

+The Design for Planet mission

+In 2021, Minnie Moll introduced a new mission to the Design Council called Design for Planet.

+The mission aims to galvanise and support the 1.97 million people working in the UK's design economy to help address the climate crisis and achieve net zero and beyond, making design regenerative, not extractive.